Geography of Switzerland: Climate

 The widest range of climates in Switzerland is spread vertically.
 As the elevation above sea-level ranges from 193 to 4634 m, many ecosystems are naturally found, from the regions of olives, vines, oaks and beeches, pines and firs, to those of the high mountain pastures, rhododendrons, and of eternal snow.
 In general, rainfall increase with elevation, while temperature decrease with it.
 Just above the plains and the foothills zone, at roughly 800 m, is the montane zone, which still encompasses numerous inhabited regions of the Alps and Jura Mountains.
 In the montane zone, which comprehends a large diversity of ecosystems, coniferous trees and snowfall progressively replace deciduous tree and rainfall.
 At roughly 2000 m is the tree line, which marks the beginning of the Alpine zone.
 The latter marks the end of the inhabited regions as well, with a few exceptions, such as Juf.
 The final layer lies above 3000 m.
 It is the snow zone (ice cap climate).
 It only concerns the high Alps, notably the Bernese Alps and Pennine Alps.
 The coldest meteorological station is at the Jungfraujoch, and overlook one of Europe's largest glaciers.
 The Jura and Alpine foothills have more precipitation than the plains, with an average of 1200–1600 mm, while the high Alps may have over 3000 mm.

+While the highest temperature ever recorded in Switzerland was 41.5 C in August 2003 in Grono, the lowest officially recorded was -41.8 C in January 1987 in La Brévine.
+Lower temperatures have also been registered, independently from the Federal Office of Meteorology and Climatology, for instance at Glattalpsee.